Fine Art Painting

 Early Renaissance

-Giotto's creative ideas were further explored during the quattrocento in the Early Renaissance (1400-90), centred on Florence, which saw four major developments: (1) a revival of Classical Greek/Roman art forms and styles; (2) Greater belief in the nobility of Man (Humanism); (3) Mastery of linear perspective (depth in a painting); and (4) Greater realism in figurative painting.
-Supreme painters of the Early Renaissance included: Tommaso Masaccio (c.1401-28) who painted a series of fresco paintings in the chapel of the Brancacci family, in Florence; and Piero della Francesca (1420-92) whose passionate interest in mathematics led him to pioneer linear perspective, with geometrically exact spaces and strictly proportioned spaces (see his "The Flagellation of Christ, 1470).
-Realism, linear perspective and new forms of composition were all further refined by major artists that followed, such as the Florentines Antonio del Pollaiuolo (1432-98) and Alessandro Botticelli (1445-1510), and the Northern Italian Andrea Mantegna (1431-1506).
-A vital patron of the arts at this time was the Medici family.
+While the old-fashioned styles of Byzantine art, and International Gothic were gradually playing themselves out in Siena (Italy) and in feudal royal courts across Europe, Giotto's creative ideas were being examined and developed in Florence during the Early Renaissance (1400-90).
+This movement saw four major developments: (1) a revival of Classical Greek/Roman art forms and styles; (2) Greater belief in the nobility of Man (Humanism); (3) Mastery of linear perspective (depth in a painting); and (4) Greater realism in figurative painting.
+Supreme painters of the Early Renaissance included: Tommaso Masaccio (c.1401-28) who painted a series of fresco paintings in the chapel of the Brancacci family, in Florence; and Piero della Francesca (1420-92) whose passionate interest in mathematics led him to pioneer linear perspective, with geometrically exact spaces and strictly proportioned spaces (see his The Flagellation of Christ, 1450s).
+Realism, linear perspective and new forms of composition were all further refined by quattrocento artists that followed, such as the Florentines Antonio del Pollaiuolo (1432-98) and Alessandro Botticelli (1445-1510), and the Northern Italian Andrea Mantegna (1431-1506).

 High/Late Renaissance

-The High Renaissance period of painting (c.1490-1530), centred on Rome and driven by Pope Julius II (reigned 1503-13) and Pope Leo X (reigned 1513-21), witnessed the zenith of Italian Renaissance ideology and aesthetic idealism, as exemplified in the work of Leonardo Da Vinci (1452-1519) ("The Last Supper", "The Mona Lisa"), Raphael (1483-1520) ("The School of Athens") and Michelangelo (1475-1564) (the Genesis fresco in the Vatican Sistine Chapel).
-This trio of Old Masters were supported by other great painters from Venice, including Jacopo (c.1400-1470), Gentile (c.1429-1507) and Giovanni Bellini (c.1430-1516), Giorgione (c.1476-1510), Titian (Tiziano Vecellio) (c.1487-1576), Paolo Veronese (1528-88) and Tintoretto (Jacopo Robusti) (1518-94).
+High Renaissance painting (c.1490-1530), centred on Rome and driven by Pope Julius II (reigned 1503-13) and Pope Leo X (reigned 1513-21), witnessed the zenith of Italian Renaissance ideology and aesthetic idealism, as well as some of the greatest Renaissance paintings.
+All this is well exemplified in the work of Leonardo Da Vinci (1452-1519) (The Last Supper, Mona Lisa), Raphael (1483-1520) (The School of Athens) and Michelangelo (1475-1564) (the Genesis fresco in the Vatican Sistine Chapel).
+This High Renaissance trio were supported by other great painters from Venice, including Jacopo (c.1400-1470), Gentile Bellini (c.1429-1507) and Giovanni Bellini (c.1430-1516), Giorgione (c.1476-1510), Titian (Tiziano Vecellio) (c.1487-1576), Paolo Veronese (1528-88) and Tintoretto (Jacopo Robusti) (1518-94).

 Northern Renaissance